Words by Jesse Serwer

 Photos by Martei Korley

-Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano —in this case Morne Watt, or Rat Mountain, one of nine active volcanoes on the Nature Island.
-Steam and gases escaping from molten lava below bubble up to the surface, creating a perpetual boil near the center of the 200-foot-wide lake, where water temperatures are well over 200 degrees Fahrenheit.
+Scientifically speaking, Dominica’s Boiling Lake is a flooded fumarole, an opening in the Earth’s crust near or above a volcano — in this case Morne Watt, or Rat Mountain, one of nine active craters on the Nature Island.
+Steam and gases escaping from molten lava below bubble up to the surface, creating a perpetual boil near the center of the 200-foot-wide lake.
+Water temperatures typically are over 200 degrees Fahrenheit.

-We recommend finding the time, as the hike takes you not only to one of the Caribbean’s most unique sites, but also through lush rainforest, past natural jacuzzis, and into a place called the Valley of Desolation, where one can stop to boil eggs in the steaming geysers which spew up through the ground.
+We recommend finding the time.
+The hike takes you not only to one of the Caribbean’s most unique sites, but also through lush rainforest, past natural jacuzzis, and into a place called the Valley of Desolation, where one can stop to boil eggs in the steaming geysers which spew up through the ground.

 An expert botanist, Elvis has an encyclopedic knowledge of Dominica’s plant life, which he shared as we made our way along the trail.
 The rich and colorful fauna includes ferns which release tattoo-like inks through the spores of its leaves, and the richeria grandis tree, whose bark, commonly known as bois bandé (“hard and erect”), is consumed as an aphrodisiac (Or, as Elvis says, “in order to keep going like the Energizer Bunny.”)
 He also showed us wild herbs and plants with various medicinal uses, and swung like Tarzan from sturdy aerial roots hanging from the massive, primeval chataignier trees abundant in the park.